What is the Tasmanian Walking Company Foundation?

 As passionate tour operators, the walking companies decided that operating in national parks comes with a clear obligation in terms of preserving the natural and cultural integrity of these wild spaces.
 They began funding wildlife rescue programs, reforestation initiatives and educational activities that encourage advocacy of conservation sites.

 In 2018, the decision was made to centralise the not-for-profit efforts with the formation of the Tasmanian Walking Company Foundation.
-The Foundation was officially launched in June 2020 on World Environment Day with a commitment to donating $1 million over five years.
+The Foundation was officially launched in June 2020 on World Environment Day with a commitment to donating $1 million.
 Tasmanian Walking Company and Australian Walking Company are recognised leaders in environmental travel practices with an ethos of leaving nothing behind.

 Our vision is to inspire people to connect with and conserve the natural environment and culture of the Australian wilderness for the generations to come.